 She pulled out a handkerchief from somewhere and tried to contain her tears, still not believing the sight in front of her.
 He led her toward the house’s entrance then.
 Jacky, Joanne, and the others standing in front of the house drifted apart and made way for both.
 The ones who were in charge of pulling the strings from the other sides of the house had also gathered around, waiting to witness the moment the new owners of the house open the door of their new habitat.

 Vic had his own copy of the key.
 The other one he had given to Jacky so the others could work on decorating the house awhile back.
 Now, Jacky stepped forward and handed the key back to Vic.
 Vic then handed it to Cyndi, wanting her to do the deed.
 They all watched as Cyndi placed the key into the slot and the echo of a click traveled to their ears seconds later.
-They continued to stay quiet as Cyndi step in – with Vic right by her side.
-The first thing Cyndi saw – aside from the welcome mat – was a large bucket placed at the left corner.
+They continued to stay quiet as Cyndi stepped in–with Vic right by her side.
+The first thing Cyndi saw–aside from the welcome mat–was a large bucket placed at the left corner.
 Joanne soon explained it was for their shoes.
 They all took off their shoes one by one after Vic and Cyndi.

 Cyndi was startled by the sudden lack of light, letting out an audible gasp.
 Yet she soon recovered and returned her eyes to the center of the room.
-It was also in time to see Vic getting down on his knees – one knee to be exact.
+It was also in time to see Vic getting down on his knees–one knee to be exact.
 The others had already left the room, not wanting Cyndi to feel the pressure in satisfying the watchers only.
-It was an important decision of her life and they wanted to fulfill Vic’s command in letting her treasure that moment only with Vic.
+It was an important decision of her life and they wanted to fulfill Vic’s command in letting her treasure that moment only with him.

 “What are we doing now?”
-Joanne asked, turning to him as she stood next to him in front of the house again.
+Joanne asked, turning to Jacky as she stood next to him in front of the house again.

 “We are…” Jacky answered, pausing on purpose. “…moving onto the next part of the surprise.”